On the Local Regularity of the Hilbert Transform: The Operator and its H older Continuity

 \begin{lemma} Let $\{ f_n (x) \}$ be a sequence of differentiable functions from $[a,b] $ to $\mathbb{R}$.
 Suppose $f_n \to f$ uniformly on $[a,b]$ and $f'_n \to g$ uniformly on $[a,b]$, where $f,g: [a,b] \to \mathbb{R}$.
 Then $f'(x)=g(x)$ for every $x \in [a,b]$. \end{lemma}

 \textbf{Remark:} The key point of this lemma is that $f'=g$ at every point in $[a,b]$.
 It is easy to show $f'=g$ almost everywhere, since If $g$ is continuous, this would imply $f'=g$.
-However, $g$ doesn't have to be continuous.
+However, $g$ could be discontinuous in general.
 For example, define a trivial sequence

 for all $n\in \mathbb{N}$, then $f_n$ is differentiable, but